 The use of any portable electronic transmission devices aboard aircraft is usually prohibited.
-Make sure the WLAN, Bluetooth and 3G/4G module(s) are OFF (or the system is in Airplane Mode) if you are using the computer aboard aircraft (see Table 1 - 5, on page 1 -17).
+Make sure the 3G/4G/ WLAN/Bluetooth module(s) are OFF if you are using the computer aboard aircraft.
+Use Airplane Mode hot key to toggle Airplane Mode On/Off, and check the LED indicator for the power status.